Muzaffar-Ahmad10/Asian-Resturent/README.md

 ## Bugs
 **Solved bugs**

- * In the Beging my css file did not show the result then I was found the problem with link command code and fixed it,
+ * In the Beging my css file did not show the result then I was found the problem with link command code and fixed it with the help of google,
  * In the Gallery section the images were not fixed correctly then I watched again love running project (Gallery section) and after that it was fixed by me correctly.
  * I was not abel to fix social media links, The Love running project help me to fix social media links,
+ *